lexerdev/documentation/source/includes/_content.md

 ![Source Groups](../images/content/source_groups.png)

 ## Authors
-Authors are the creators of our content.
+Authors are the creators of the content matching your query.
+You can return these authors sorted by influence (follower count) or by engagement (count of objects).
+We also include the ability to return the top engaged authors in a time series format.

 ### Engaged Authors